 It is critical for your organization to attract new donors, but then what?
 How do you keep your donors engaged in the work you are doing?
 GlobalGiving has a number of different ways to keep your existing donors excited and active in supporting your amazing work.

-Donors often stop giving because they feel their donations are not being recognized or appreciated.
-While GlobalGiving sends every donor an automatic thank you email and receipt after each donation, nothing is better than a personal email from you and your organization.
+GlobalGiving automatically sends every donor a receipt they donate, but nothing is better than a personal email from you and your team.
 Donors want their donations to be acknowledged, appreciated, and used well, so try to send a thank you email to each donor within a week of the donation being made.

 Here are some tips on how to make your thank you notes great: